All Episodes

 Building up America's military can be part of it.

-Um and again, I'm I'm looking for like ten solid items where I would think Paul Ryan and and Donald Trump and every Republican could support these are 80-20 issues to me.
+And again, I'm looking for like 10 solid items where I would think Paul Ryan and Donald Trump and every Republican could support these are 80-20 issues to me.

-Well, I I think that uh something along the line is exactly right.
+Well, I think that something along that line is exactly right.

 I think it ought to emerge in September.

-I remember long before you ever became speaker, long before the election to I I was there the night you became speaker.
+I remember long before you ever became Speaker, long before the election to I was there the night you became Speaker.

-But you came up with ideas and the ideas were the foundation of the contract and you did a series of tapes renewing American civilization.
+But you came up with ideas, and the ideas were the foundation of the contract.

 I still have them.